Congratulations, Oberlin student: You have worked hard to get to this next step in your academic career. We are proud of your accomplishments.

 Finish Away Status: If a student falls within the guidelines stated above, he or she should contact the Academic Advising Resource Center to make arrangements to complete the degree through Finish Away (FINA) status.
 Students have one year to complete their requirements under the normal Finish Away guidelines.

 Academic Leave of Absence to Finish Away: In special circumstances, a student may be allowed to complete degree requirements through an Academic Leave of Absence (ALOA).
 This normally involves students who have completed all required course work and wish to spend their last semester on an academic leave either at another U.S. institution or through a study abroad program.
-The Course Catalog has specific details about the ALOA status.
+The Catalog has specific details about the ALOA status.

 Students in this category must complete the following steps: